landru27/drop-sort/README.md

 ### Building

-To build the sorting system, you will need some gold, lapis, wood, and iron.
+To build the sorting system, you will need some gold, lapis, wood, leather, and iron.
 You will also need an anvil and spare experience levels for naming items to put into the item frames.
 Thus, in survival mode, you will need to play past the beginning stages, to where you can mine deep underground and accumulate enough resources to take care of more basic needs first, such as armor and decent weapons.
 By that point, you will likely have enough xp levels as well.

 To build the **Drop-Sort** system, you need (1) a dropoff area, and (2) item category collectors.
 As already indicated, you can begin with a few and add more over time.
-It is recommended that you build a 'miscellaneous' item category collector first, since it will be the catch-all for most of the categories you have not built.
+It is recommended that you build a 'miscellaneous' item category collector first, since it will be the catch-all for the categories you have not built.

 ### Creating the Dropoff Area